Art Contest – Info & Rules

 • Create your design using a vector art program like Adobe Illustrator (HIGHLY PREFERRED). —OR– Create your design using a raster program like Adobe Photoshop.

-• Hand drawing the sketch on paper then coloring in Photoshop or Illustrator is perfectly allowed.
+• Hand-drawing the sketch on paper, then coloring it in Photoshop or Illustrator, is perfectly allowed.

-• We are looking for artwork with layers to allow us to edit what is necessary.
+• We are looking for artwork with layers so we can edit what is necessary.

-• If you are designing with a raster program, make sure your canvas size is 12″ x 15″, and 300 dpi (pixels per inch).
+• If you are designing in a raster program, make sure your canvas size is 12″ x 15″, and your resolution is 300 dpi (pixels per inch).

 • Use a minimum line width of 5 pixels.